THESIS HEADQUARTERS

-Thesis Headquarters is a 40,000-square-foot mass timber office in Portland, Oregon, designed to bring together workspaces, meeting areas, and community zones under one roof.
+Thesis Headquarters is a 40,000-square-foot mass timber office in Portland, OR, designed to bring together workspaces, meeting areas, and community zones under one roof.
 Led by Lever Architecture and Swinerton, the project team set out to create a building that embodied sustainability without sacrificing aesthetics or performance.
 The result is a warm, modern workplace that connects occupants to nature while setting new standards for energy efficiency and durability.

 Project partners